K-dash/nblm-rs/python/README.md

 Python bindings for the NotebookLM Enterprise API, powered by Rust via PyO3.

-> **Warning**: This is an unofficial tool and is not affiliated with or endorsed by Google.
-Use at your own risk.
+> **Warning**: This project is not affiliated with, sponsored, or endorsed by Google. nblm-rs is an independent, unofficial tool.
+It is provided "as is" without any warranty.

 ## Installation